 - One aft volunteer to process and bag collected plants, monitor the aft water intake motor, drive pontoon.

 In 2020 there are two divers and generally one volunteer.
 Each diver takes turns underwater one hour.
 One diver always serves on deckas as fore crew to monitor air supply and diver safety and communications and net and collect floating plants.

 The single aft volunteer now serves as pontoon boat captain, plant processor and bagger, and water intake motor monitor.
 Duties are:

-- Monitors water intake pump motor.
+- Monitor water intake pump motor.
 Keep it running.
 Shut it off on request by divers.

 - Choke, to the left to choke and start motor, then move to right to keep carburetor open during operations.

-- Drives pontoon boat to collection sites and back to landing.
+- Drive pontoon boat to collection sites and back to landing.